mosip/documentation/docs/specifications/face-sdk-specifications.md

-# API Specifications
+# API Specifications (Draft)

 ## Introduction
+This is a draft specification that is used to implement the face match in the Inji wallet or any similar wallets.

 ### Configure API

-This API is asynchronous and can be used for initializing the given SDK.
-During initialization, the API can validate the license, download the latest model file if needed, or inform the server about its usage.
+This API is asynchronous and can be used for initializing the implementor's SDK.
+During initialization, the implementors can use this API to build logic to validate the license, download the latest model file if needed, or inform the server about its usage.
 This API is expected to return errors when there is a critical issue with the initialization process.
 If the API is called more than once then the SDK can optionally return based on the current status.
-The API should support offline mode.
-In offline mode, the API should ensure smooth usage.
-Care should be taken by the providers to ensure the SDK is lightweight and does not slow down the app.
+The implementation of this API should support offline mode.
+In offline mode, the implementor should ensure smooth usage.
+Care should be taken by the implementor to ensure the SDK is lightweight and does not slow down the app.

 * The implementation of this API should immediately return if initialization has already been completed.
 * The implementation should not attempt to initialize multiple times unless it's necessary.